Bridge Financing Loans Are Here to Fill the Gap in Financing in San Diego

 The hotel industry is a cyclical one, with occupancy and rates varying throughout the year.
 It’s common for hotel properties to operate at a loss during slower periods, such as between January and March (“winter season”) and between July and September (“shoulder season”).

 Typically, hotel properties are financed through a combination of debt and equity.
 The property secures the debt, and investors provide the equity: the lower the debt-to-equity ratio, the less risky the investment.

 The ideal financing structure for a hotel acquisition would include a bank loan and an additional loan from private sources (equity investors) with minimal or no participation from the seller.
 If a buyer has enough cash on hand to cover the amount of money they need to borrow from a lender, then there’s no reason to include seller participation in financing.

 Some sellers will not participate in financing because they want to retain future growth opportunities associated with their asset(s).

 Doc equity loans are typically used to bridge the gap between two other lenders.
-A bridge loan provides the initial funding necessary for a capital upgrades purchase or capital for renovations projects.
+A bridge loan provides the initial funding necessary for a capital upgrades purchase or capital for renovation projects.
 The loan term is usually between six months and three years but can be as short as 30 days.

 The financing terms of a hotel loan can vary depending on the lender’s size, product offerings, reputation, and creditworthiness.